 Climate Change Due Diligence Questionnaire

-We are making this information request as part of our due diligence review in connection with the proposed purchase by [company] or a special purpose acquisition company (“Buyer”) of the entire issued share capital of [target] (“Company”) from [shareholders] (“Sellers”, each being a “Seller”) agreed to be purchased under the heads of terms dated [date] (“Transaction”).
+We are making this information request as part of our due diligence review in connection with the proposed purchase by [company] or a special purpose acquisition company (Buyer) of the entire issued share capital of [target] (Company) from [shareholders] (Sellers, each being a Seller) agreed to be purchased under the heads of terms dated [date] (Transaction).